PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-06-20 07:08:31
+Last updated: 2024-06-20 07:09:07
-Random Quote: The name is Thor, with a "T" and an "R" and an "O" and a "H".
-But not in that order. - Thor
+Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett